pasangimhana/rust-learning/documentation/linkedlist.md

 In this article, we will implement a doubly linked list in Rust.
 We will use the `Rc` and `RefCell` types to create a doubly linked list that can be iterated over and modified.

-Common concepts that reoccurs in this implementation are:
+Common concepts that reoccur in this implementation are:

 - `Rc` - A reference-counted pointer for shared ownership.
 - `RefCell` - A mutable memory location with dynamically checked borrow rules.